What is the most common Polish name?

 When in Poland, you will most likely across name Polish girl names like Anna, Maria and Polish boy names like Piotr and Krzysztof.

-So if you are just looking to the most common Polish first names and their meanings, or you are exploring a name for your Polish baby, here is a list of popular Polish first names to help you out!
+So if you are just looking at the most common Polish first names and their meanings, or you are exploring a name for your Polish baby, here is a list of popular Polish first names to help you out!

 Now, do you know the meaning of your name and how common it is?
 Do you like these common Polish girl names?